Skip to content

 val customer = waitingLine.poll()

-and holds for 30 time units with:
+and holds for 10 days units with:

 After that hold the customer is activated and will terminate: